 We recognise that our teams need support to be able to work to the best of their abilities.
 This can include advice from senior therapists, formal supervision process, informal discussions and more.

 Montrose has a long history of supporting people with a disability.
 We were established in 1933 to help children with polio and have continually focused on providing services needed by children and their families.
 Fast forward to the present day and the NDIS means we can provide vital services that are tailored to the individual.

-We seek regular feedback e.g. by text message, to ensure the services we deliver are meeting our customers’ needs.
-Our programs and therapies are designed and improved based on customer demand and feedback.
-Our team key performance indicators are also focused on customer-centred goals.
+We seek regular feedback e.g. by text message, to ensure the services we deliver are meeting our clients’ needs.
+Our programs and therapies are designed and improved based on client demand and feedback.
+Our team key performance indicators are also focused on client-centred goals.